 Exit counseling provides important information to prepare you to repay your federal student loans.
-Exit Counseling is a federal requirement for all Federal Direct Loan recipients and Federal Perkins Loan recipients.
+Exit Counseling is a federal requirement for all Federal Direct Loan recipients.

 What is Exit Counseling?